Shredsauce/rc_sub/docs/build-log.md

 Mapped out controls:

 Right stick horizontal: CH1
 Right stick vertical: CH2
 Left stick vertical: CH3
 Back left spring toggle: CH4
 Gear toggle: CH5
 Left knob: CH6
 Right knob: CH7

+I would have loved to have the ballast tank controls on the right knob (channel 7).
+Right next to the knob is the 2->6, 6->2 MIX switch.
+The switch has three states: Up, middle, and down.
+I would have liked to have it like this:
+* MIX switch up: Only fore ballast affected
+* MIX switch middle: Both ballasts affected
+* MIX switch down: Only aft ballast affected

+This is impossible set with the transmitter unfortunately.
+I *could* reroute the switch somehow but it doesn't seem worth it.
+I've settled on using the spring toggle in back (SNAP ROLL ON).
+I've disabled all other channels except for channel 4.
+By default, turning the ballast knob will affect both ballast tanks.
+But if the switch is pulled back, only one tank is affected.
+This tank is determined by the channel 5 switch (GEAR)